 B.A., Mount St. Mary’s University

 Dr. Matava works principally in the areas of Christian doctrine, philosophical theology and ethics.
 He is the author of Divine Causality and Human Free Choice: Domingo Báñez, Physical Premotion and the Controversy de Auxiliis Revisited (Brill, forthcoming).
-Dr. Matava is especially interested in creation, the theology of God, freedom, and the Christological dimensions of moral theology.
-Matava was the Liddon Fellow in Theology at Keble College, University of Oxford, before coming to Christendom.
-He was also a fellow of the Center for Medieval Philosophy at Georgetown University.
+Dr. Matava is especially interested in creation, the theology of God and the Christological dimensions of moral theology.
+He was the Liddon Fellow in Theology at Keble College, University of Oxford and a fellow of the Center for Medieval Philosophy at Georgetown University.
 His essay, “Domingo Báñez on Auxilium: An Early Modern Conception of Divine-Human Cooperation,” received the Founder’s Award from the Society for Medieval and Renaissance Philosophy in 2009.
 Dr. Matava has published essays in Studies in Christian Ethics and Cuadernos de pensamiento Español.
-He has delivered scholarly papers at the University of Oxford, the University of Aberdeen, the University of St. Andrews, the University of Navarre, and Notre Dame University.
+He has delivered scholarly papers at Oxford, the Aberdeen, St. Andrews, Navarre, and Notre Dame.